tfutils/tfenv/README.md

 ##### `TFENV_ARCH`

-String (Default: amd64)
+String (Default is set based on architecture, e.g. `amd64`)

 Specify architecture.
-Architecture other than the default amd64 can be specified with the `TFENV_ARCH` environment variable
+Architecture other than the default can be specified with the `TFENV_ARCH` environment variable

 ```console
 $ TFENV_ARCH=arm64 tfenv install 0.7.9